lydgate/mindmeld/Isabela-Salon-3.md

 ## The social basis of our self-stories: Parents, peers, & online peeps

-- Everything is intersubjectivity: Even when we're not in front of a listener, we are thinking (and writing) with an "other" being referenced somehow. [[Ursula LaGuin]]:
+- Everything is [[Intersubjectivity]]: Even when we're not in front of a listener, we are thinking (and writing) with an "other" being referenced somehow. [[Ursula LaGuin]]:
     - Le Guin points out that all speech invariably presupposes a listener:
     - In human conversation, in live, actual communication between or among human beings, everything “transmitted” — everything